intel/appframework/README.md

 # License

-jQ.Mobi is is licensed under the terms of the MIT License, see the included license.txt file.
+jqMobi is is licensed under the terms of the MIT License, see the included license.txt file.